Welcome to Alpha South Africa (ASA) privacy notice.

 - prevent and detect crime; and

-Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please email GDPR@alpha.org if you need details about the specific legal ground we are relying on to process your personal data.
+Note that we may process your personal information for more than one lawful ground depending on the specific purpose for which we are using your information.
+Please email email@example.com if you need details about the specific legal ground we are relying on to process your personal information.

-Where we believe we have a legitimate interest to do so, particularly if you have donated to AI, we may conduct profiling and wealth screening to compile information using publicly available data about you or information that you have already provided to us.
-Where we have identified that you may have the capacity or affinity to support AI at a higher level, we may use the information we hold about you to identify connections between you and our existing circle of key supporters.
-We may review other information about you that is available to the public through internet searches, social networks, such as LinkedIn, subscription services, news archives or public databases (e.g. Companies House, the electoral, political and property registers), such as information about corporate directorships, shareholdings, published biographic information, employment and earnings, philanthropic interests and networks, charitable giving history and motivations and relevant media coverage.
-This information helps us engage with you in a more personalised way.
+Where we believe we have a legitimate interest to do so, particularly if you have donated to Alpha South Africa, we may conduct profiling to compile information using publicly available information about you or information that you have already provided to us.
+This information helps us to engage with you in a more personalised way.
+Where we have identified that you may have the capacity or affinity to support Alpha South Africa at a higher level, we may use the information we hold about you to identify connections between you and our existing circle of key supporters.

-We may also obtain personal data about individuals who may be interested in giving major gifts to charities or organisations like AI.
-AI will not retain publicly available data relating to major donors without informing them and providing them with the opportunity to object to our processing of their personal data, which will be done at the earliest practical opportunity.
-Where we decide not to make contact, we will delete all personal data obtained other than basic contact details which we will apply a suppression flag to ensure we do not make contact in the future.
+Alpha South Africa will not retain publicly available information relating to major donors without informing them and providing them with the opportunity to object to our processing of their personal information, which will be done at the earliest practical opportunity.
+When we decide not to make contact, we will delete all personal information obtained other than basic contact details to which we will apply a suppression flag to ensure we do not make contact in the future.

-We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You will receive marketing communications from us if you have requested information from us or purchased goods, attended an event or course from us and, in each case, you have not opted out of receiving that marketing.
+We strive to provide you with choices regarding certain personal information uses, particularly around marketing and advertising.
+You will receive marketing communications from us if you have requested information from us and you have not opted out of receiving that marketing.

 Change Of Purpose